Treatment for gender dysphoria aims to help people live the way they want to, in their preferred gender identity or as non-binary.

 Find out more about screening for trans and non-binary people on GOV.UK.

 NHS guidelines for gender dysphoria

 NHS England has published what are known as service specifications that describe how clinical and medical care is offered to people with gender dysphoria:

 Review of gender identity services

 NHS England has commissioned an independent review of gender identity services for children and young people.
-The review will advise on any changes needed to the service specifications for children and young people in 2021.
+The review will advise on any changes needed to the service specifications for children and young people.

 Page last reviewed: 28 May 2020